 Another thing that you have to consider is the cost of running the humidifier.
 It is a small addition on your energy bill, one that you hardly notice, but an addition all the same.

 The warm mist humidifier can cost more to run at end month since it boils water, thus spends more energy.

 A warm mist humidifier means there is boiling water involved.
-In that case, you would need to be extra careful because hot water poses some serious danger to your baby.
+In that case, you would need to be extra careful because hot water poses a danger to your baby.
 A spill would be nasty.

 Will my baby sleep through the noise of the humidifier?

 Yes, more than you know.
 You see, both cool mist or warm mist humidifiers for babies will accommodate all the needs of a baby.

 There is some noise, granted, but it is white noise.
 In fact, it lulls your baby to sleep!
 Even the humidifiers for bedrooms can run through the night, without disrupting your sleep.

 In the debate of what is better between cool mist vs warm mist humidifiers for babies, you have seen that you should buy one depending on your needs.